-• HEALTHCARE SUBSIDIES: The federal health insurance marketplace created by the Affordable Care Act offers the public the opportunity to enroll in a variety of health insurance plans.
-Many households below the living wage threshold that do not qualify for other social programs can qualify for reduced healthcare premiums on Healthcare.gov.

-• MEDICAL ASSISTANCE PROGRAMS: Medicaid is a healthcare program for low-income Americans that pays for

-• Effectiveness: Medical assistance programs are shown to improve both immediate and long-term health across a variety of indicators (especially for children and people of color).
+- HEALTHCARE SUBSIDIES: The federal health insurance marketplace created by the Affordable Care Act offers the public the opportunity to enroll in a variety of health insurance plans.
+Many households below the living wage threshold that do not qualify for other social programs can qualify for reduced healthcare premiums on Healthcare.gov. - MEDICAL ASSISTANCE PROGRAMS: Medicaid is a healthcare program for low-income Americans that pays for healthcare services (sometimes with co-pays or small premiums). - Effectiveness: Medical assistance programs are shown to improve both immediate and long-term health across a variety of indicators (especially for children and people of color).
 In comparison to private insurance, "Medicaid also provides more comprehensive benefits [and] significantly lower out-of-pocket cost to beneficiaries," all while providing "access to care that is comparable to private insurance."
-States that have expanded their medical assistance programs have better
+States that have expanded their medical assistance programs have better health outcomes than those that have not.
+44